Qantas: Oneworld and Jetstar

-2020s
+COVID-19

-On 19 March 2020, Qantas confirmed it would suspend about 60% of domestic flights, put two thirds of its employees on leave, suspend all international flights and ground more than 150 of its aircraft from the end of March until at least 31 May 2020 following expanded government travel restrictions due to the COVID-19 pandemic.
-To survive the pandemic, Qantas announced that it would be axing 6,000 jobs and announced a plan to raise A$1.9 billion in new capital.
-Qantas also announced it would be offloading its 30% stake in Jetstar Pacific to Vietnam Airlines, hence retiring the Jetstar brand in Vietnam.
+On 19 March 2020, Qantas suspended about 60% of domestic flights, put two thirds of its employees on leave, suspended all international flights, and grounded more than 150 of its aircraft from the end of March until at least 31 May 2020, following expanded COVID-19 pandemic government travel restrictions.
+To survive the pandemic, Qantas axed 6,000 jobs and announced a plan to raise A$1.9 billion in new capital.
+Qantas offloaded its 30% stake in Jetstar Pacific to Vietnam Airlines, retiring the Jetstar brand in Vietnam.

-Qantas retired its last Boeing 747 in July 2020 after almost 49 years of continuous operation—the first 747 was inducted in August 1971, while all twelve Airbus A380s were placed in storage (ten at Mojave Air & Space Port and two at Los Angeles International Airport) for a minimum of three years.
+In July 2020, Qantas retired its last Boeing 747-438ER, after almost 49 years of continuous operation of the type—the first 747-238B was introduced in August 1971.
+All twelve Airbus A380s were placed in storage, ten at Mojave Air & Space Port and two at Los Angeles International Airport, for a minimum of three years.
 The pilots of the last Boeing 747 flight to Mojave Desert via Los Angeles traced the shape of the iconic Qantas logo in the flight path before the jet continued on its journey.

-In November 2020, Qantas announced that the company will ask for proof of COVID-19 vaccination from international travelers.
-According to Alan Joyce, the firm's CEO, a coronavirus vaccine would become a "necessity" when travelling, "We are looking at changing our terms and conditions to say for international travellers, we will ask people to have a vaccination before they can get on the aircraft."
-Qantas also announced that it will cut 2000 jobs trying to limit its financial losses.
+In November 2020, Qantas issued a public statement expressing their intention to require passengers traveling overseas to provide proof of COVID-19 inoculation.
+As per the statement made by Alan Joyce, the airline's CEO, the presence of a COVID-19 vaccine would be considered indispensable for the purpose of travel.
+Joyce expressed their intention to potentially modify the terms and conditions, to specify that anyone traveling internationally must have a vaccination before embarking.
+Qantas also announced the outsourcing of 2,000 ground staff roles to reduce costs.
+This decision was later found to have been illegal adverse action in order to prevent industrial action, and the airline was fined $90m in addition to agreeing to pay $120m compensation to affected staff.

-In August 2021, Qantas announced that it would require all of its 22,000 employees to be fully vaccinated against the virus.
+In August 2021, Qantas required all of its 22,000 employees to be fully vaccinated against the virus.

-In May 2022, Qantas ordered twelve A350-1000 planes from Airbus to be used in non-stop flights from Sydney to London in late 2025.
+In May 2022, Qantas ordered twelve A350-1000 aircraft from Airbus, to be used in non-stop flights from Sydney to London in late 2025.
 In the same month, Qantas agreed terms to purchase Alliance Airlines.
-The deal is currently subjected to regulatory and shareholder approval.
+In April 2023, the Australian Competition & Consumer Commission (ACCC) opposed the takeover.

+By April 2024 Qantas had returned ten of its original twelve A380s to service, with all serviceable aircraft having undergone major refurbishment work to enhance the onboard soft furnishings.